2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 - Loading Thread
 - ...

-MultiThreading is also useful when we want to perform concurrent execution of activities.
+Multi-Threading is also useful when we want to perform concurrent execution of activities.

-### Why MultiThreading?
+### Why Multi-Threading?

-Many people think of MultiThreading as "parallel execution" of tasks that leads to faster performance.
+Many people think of Multi-Threading as "parallel execution" of tasks that leads to faster performance.
 That is not always the case.
-Sometimes MultiThreading is used to simplify data sharing between flows of execution, other times threads guarantee lower latency, other times again we may *need* threads to get things working at all.
+Sometimes Multi-Threading is used to simplify data sharing between flows of execution, other times threads guarantee lower latency, other times again we may *need* threads to get things working at all.

 For instance let's take a loading screen: in a single-threaded application, we are endlessly looping in the input-update-draw cycle, but what if the "update" part of the cycle is used to load resources from a slow storage media like a Hard Disk or even worse, a disk drive?